psycopg/psycopg2/doc/connection.rst

     .. method:: close()

-        Close the connection now (rather than whenever ``__del__`` is called).
-        The connection will be unusable from this point forward; a :exc:`psycopg2.Error` (or subclass) exception will be raised if any operation is attempted with the connection.
+        Close the connection now (rather than whenever :meth:`__del__` is called).
+The connection will be unusable from this point forward; an :exc:`~psycopg2.InterfaceError` will be raised if any operation is attempted with the connection.
 The same applies to all cursor objects trying to use the connection.
-Note that closing a connection without committing the changes first will cause an implicit rollback to be performed (unless a different isolation level has been
+Note that closing a connection without committing the changes first will cause an implicit rollback to be performed (unless a different isolation level has been selected: see :meth:`~connection.set_isolation_level`).
-        selected: see :meth:`connection.set_isolation_level()`).

     .. index::